PipeItToDevNull/PLN/README.md

 # PLN (Pipe Loves Nord)

 ## New for 1.0.0 GA
-I have added Style Settingst to toggle my primary changes of embeds, DV's and parts that I remove by default
+I have added Style Settings to toggle my primary changes of embeds, DV's and parts that I remove by default

 ## Overview
 This is a personal theme I started creating for 0.16.